 Not only does living on campus allow students to focus on their studies in a controlled environment, but it also helps us keep students safe from having to walk long distances daily.

 Thank you for helping us provide a safe environment for our students!

-During the last few months, although students are not yet able to attend school, educating students has remained our top priority.
-Our teachers have been traveling across Kanungu and Rukungiri districts, providing educational materials including study packets and library books to our students, and working with individuals and small groups.
+Educating students remains our priority.
+Our teachers have been traveling across Kanungu and Rukungiri districts, providing educational materials to our students, and working with individuals and small groups.
 Nyaka staff members are following strict COVID-19 protocols to keep themselves and the community safe.

-Since COVID-19 mandated lockdowns went into effect on April 1st, as is the case globally, cases of sexual and gender-based violence have increased in our communities during and after lockdown.
-Our SGBV staff is continuing to support survivors and provide them with access to medical care, counseling, and legal support to bring their perpetrators to justice.
+We have continued to distribute masks and emergency relief to particularly vulnerable community members.
+As is the case globally, cases of sexual and gender-based violence have increased in our communities during and after lockdown.
+Our SGBV staff is working tirelessly to support survivors and provide them with access to medical care, counseling, and legal support to bring their perpetrators to justice.